codeface-io/LSPService/README.md

 ## How?

+### First of All: Who Shall Configure LSPService?

+There are three ways LSPService can know where language servers are and how to launch them:

+1. LSPService will automatically find installed language servers for more selected languages in the future
+   * Right now, that only works for Swift.
+2. A user or admin can configure LSPService via its CLI and (in the future) its web front end.
+3. The editor itself **could** configure LSPService via the [API](#API).
+   * But that's optional, and it is a goal of LSPService to free editors of that concern.

 ### As the Developer of an Editor

 1. Let your editor use LSPService:
 	* [The API](#API) allows talking to language servers and configuring them.
+	* If you write the editor in Swift, you may use [LSPServiceKit](https://github.com/flowtoolz/LSPServiceKit).
 	* If you want to put your editor into the Mac App Store: Ensure it's also usable without LSPService.
 This should help with the review process.
 2. Provide a download of LSPService to your users:
 	* Build it via `swift build --configuration release`.